Mae Marsh

 Mae Marsh (born Mary Warne Marsh; November 9, 1894 – February 13, 1968) was an American film actress whose career spanned over 50 years.
+She was a film star during the silent era and known for her work with D. W. Griffith, including on his films The Birth of a Nation (1915) and Intolerance (1916).

 Early life

 Mae Marsh was born Mary Warne Marsh in Madrid, New Mexico Territory, on November 9, 1894.
 She was one of seven children of Mae T. (née Warne) and Stephen Charles Marsh.
 By 1900, the Marsh family had moved to El Paso, Texas, where Mary's father worked as a bartender.
 Mae's father died in 1901, and the following year, her mother married William Hall, a native of Virginia.
 The family later moved to California, where Mae attended Convent of the Sacred Heart School in Hollywood as well as public school.

 A frequently told story of Marsh's childhood is "Her father, a railroad auditor, died when she was four.
 Her family moved to San Francisco, California, where her stepfather was killed in the great earthquake of 1906.
-Her great-aunt then took Mae and [her older sister] Marguerite to Los Angeles, hoping her show business background would open doors for jobs at various movie studios needing extras."
+Her great-aunt then took Mae and her older sister Marguerite to Los Angeles, hoping her show business background would open doors for jobs at various movie studios needing extras."
 However, her father, S. Charles Marsh, was a bartender, not a railroad auditor, and he was alive at least as late as June 1900, when Marsh was nearly six.
 Her stepfather, oil-field inspector William Hall, could not have been killed in the 1906 earthquake, as he was alive, listed in the 1910 census, living with her mother and sisters.

 Marsh worked as a salesgirl and loitered around the Hollywood sets and locations while her older sister worked on a film, observing the progress of her sister's performance.
 She first started as an extra in various movies, and played her first substantial role in the film Ramona (1910) at the age of 15.

 "I tagged my way into motion pictures," Marsh recalled in The Silent Picture.
 "I used to follow my sister Marguerite to the old Biograph studio and then, one great day, Mr. Griffith noticed me, put me in a picture and I had my chance.
 I love my work and though new and very wonderful interests have entered my life, I still love it and couldn't think of giving it up."